TuliDas/MindScan-NLP/results/01_classical_ml_output_samples.md

    - Averaging compresses long posts, diluting rare but important features.
    - Semantic closeness does not always map directly to diagnostic categories.

----

-## Conclusion

-- ✅ **Best Performing Models:** Logistic Regression and SVM with TF-IDF (~77% accuracy).
-- ⚠️ **Embeddings with Logistic Regression:** Showed weaker performance due to dataset characteristics.
-- 🎯 **Lesson Learned:** Model performance depends not only on architecture but also on feature representation and dataset nature.